Diego-Perezz/Sorting-Algorithm-Identifier/README.md

-# Sorting-Algorithm-Identifier
+# Sorting Algorithm Identifier

-A Python project for identifying and classifying unknown sorting algorithms by analyzing performance metrics such as time complexity and memory usage under various input conditions.
+This Python project identifies unknown sorting algorithms from a corrupted software package by analyzing their performance.
+It tests each algorithm on different input lists and measures time complexity and memory usage to match them with known sorting algorithms.

+## Summary
+- Benchmarks each sorting algorithm with custom input cases.
+- Analyzes time and memory performance to differentiate algorithms.
+- Identifies n² sorts (Bubble, Selection, Insertion), QuickSort variants, and more.

+Developed as part of the Google Tech Exchange program.